Enhance your legal education with Empire College’s School of Law California Elder Law Clinic.

 “We always advise mediation as a first recourse.
 A lot of times an agreement can be worked out with a simple phone call.
 But our students also help fill out forms, show how to name the party, have the party served with a complaint, and prepare for trial with witnesses and paperwork.”

 - Professor Kadin Blonski

-Explore the Self-Help Access Center and learn about California pro per litigation
+Explore the Family Law Clinic and learn about California pro per litigation.

-The Self-Help Access Center (SHAC) has been able to expand its services by collaborating with Empire College School of Law and the Superior Court of Sonoma County.
+The Family Law Clinic (formerly called Self-Help Access Center-SHAC) has been able to expand its services by collaborating with Empire College School of Law and the Superior Court of Sonoma County.
 Through participation in this clinic, students learn about California pro per litigation.

 “By assisting clients at the Self-Help Access Center, students learn about law, human nature, society and challenges people face on a daily basis.”

 - Michelle Brown

 Assist Legal Aid of Sonoma County in serving low-income families.